wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 be downloaded from
 [http://www.math.union.edu/~dpvc/jsmath/download/jsMath-fonts.html](http://www.math.union.edu/%7Edpvc/jsmath/download/jsMath-fonts.html).
-To make wxMaxima actually use these fonts the according checkbox has to be enabled in the Styles tab of wxMaxima’s configuration dialogue.
+To make wxMaxima actually use these fonts the according checkbox has to be enabled in the Styles tab of wxMaximaâs configuration dialogue.

 ## Plotting only shows an closed empty envelope with an error message